-The inventory consists mainly of foaming agent used in the production of the Company's product, cellular concrete.
-It also includes marketing materials.
+The inventory consists mainly of foaming agents used in the production of the Company's product, cellular concrete.
 Inventory is reviewed on a regular basis to ensure the carrying value does not exceed net realizable value.
 If the carrying value exceeds net realizable value, a write-down is recognized immediately.
 The write-down may be reversed in a subsequent period if the circumstances which caused it no longer to exist.